-- 1. In the Advanced Identity Cloud admin UI, go to A Gateways & Agents > New Gateway/Agent, and add a Java Agent with the following values: - Agent ID : java-agent - Password: password - o Application URL: http://agent.example.com:80/app - 2.
+1. In the Advanced Identity Cloud admin UI, go to Θ Gateways & Agents > New Gateway/Agent, and add a Java Agent with the following values:

+• Agent ID: java-agent

+Password: password

+- ∘ Application URL: http://agent.example.com:80 - 2.
 Click Save Profile and Done. - 3.
 On the agent profile page, select Use Policy Authorization, select a policy set to assign to the profile, and then click Save.

-If a suitable policy set isn't available, select Edit advanced settings to edit or create one.
+If a suitable policy set isn't available, select Edit advanced settings in the Access Management Native Console to edit or create one.